embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 # Keycloak Workshop for Step Up with MFA Biometrics Authentication (Passkeys)

 This repository contains a PoC implemented with [Keycloak](https://www.keycloak.org/) on demostrating how to apply Step Up for Web Apps and APIs with Biometrics Authentication, in this case, [Passkeys](https://fidoalliance.org/passkeys).
+I've also added the demonstration of a full passwordless experience with Passkey.
 Based on [FIDO Alliance](https://fidoalliance.org) and W3C standards, Passkeys replace passwords with cryptographic key pairs.
 Passkeys are: Strong credentials, Safe from server leaks and Safe from phishing.

 The PoC also shows how to implement **OAuth 2.0 Step-up Authentication** based on [OAuth 2.0 Step-up Authentication Challenge Protocol](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/).
 This gives the possibility to the API to implement step-up authentication thanks to understand the required Authentication Context Level (acr) and then, if the level is not enough, tells to the client that it needs to trigger step-up authentication.
 This improves the user experience as you can see in the demo.